JacobWashburn-USDA/MatchPlant/README.md

 - Annotation file: COCO format bounding boxes
 - Pre-trained model: Faster R-CNN model [To use "transfer learning" module]

-After downloading the dataset (UAV images and Annotation file), please start with the `Data tiling and splitting` to use our pipeline.
+After downloading the dataset (UAV images and Annotation file), please start with the module [5_img_splitter](https://github.com/JacobWashburn-USDA/Ortho_to_image/tree/main/5_img_splitter) to use our pipeline.

 ## Citation